dinuxbg/gnuprumcu/README.md

 # Device specs and I/O headers for PRU MCU variants

 ## Introduction
-This package contains the device specs and I/O headers for the different PRU variants in different TI SoCs.
+This package contains the device [specs](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html) and I/O headers for the different PRU variants in different TI SoCs.

-Install this package to allow the "-mmcu=" GCC compiler option to pick the correct settings for your board.
-For example, to build firmware for PRU0 from the ICSSG1 instance on Beagleboard-AI64, run GCC with the following option:
+Install this package to allow the `-mmcu=` GCC compiler option to pick the correct settings for your board.

+## Usage
+Let's say that we're building firmware for PRU0 core from the ICSSG1 instance on [Beagleboard-AI64](https://www.beagleboard.org/boards/beaglebone-ai-64).
+In such case you must pass the `tda4vm.icssg1.pru0` spec to the GCC's `-mmcu=` command line option, e.g.:

 	pru-gcc -mmcu=tda4vm.icssg1.pru0 -Os -Wall main.c -o firmware.elf

+The above spec would in turn provide the correct IMEM and DMEM memory sizes to the linker.
+It would also add preprocessor defines to allow distinguishing PRU cores in C and ASM programs.
+Example:

+	#if defined(__TDA4VM_ICSSG1_PRU0__)
+		/* This C code section will be compiled only
+		 * for PRU0 from ICSSG1 on Beaglebone-AI64. */
+	#endif

+	#if defined(__TDA4VM_ICSSG1__)
+		/* This C code section will be compiled for any
+		 * PRU core from ICSSG1 on Beaglebone-AI64. */
+	#endif

+	#if defined(__TDA4VM__)
+		/* This C code section will be compiled for any
+		 * PRU core from any ICSSG on Beaglebone-AI64. */
+	#endif

 For a full list of supported specs see [here](./MCU-LIST.md).